The beginning of a beautiful friendship

 What awaits you in the actual conversation can be divided into two possible scenarios.
 The first is that you get lucky and encounter an experienced and well-prepared interviewer.
-This person will create a pleasant atmosphere right from the start, have read your documents in full and written down relevant questions, give you enough opportunities to present your suitability and, last but not least, openly address any concerns he or she may have and allow you to refute them.
+This person will create a pleasant atmosphere right from the start, has read your documents in full and written down relevant questions, give you enough opportunities to present your suitability and, last but not least, openly address any concerns he or she may have and allow you to refute them.

 You guessed it: Unfortunately, this kind of interviewer is the exception rather than the rule.
 This has to do with the fact that most managers conduct job interviews rarely and are therefore pretty inexperienced themselves.
-When I wrote above that you could expect the other side to have taken a close look at your documents before the interview, this was referred to more as a legitimate moral claim.
+When I wrote above that you could expect the other side to have taken a close look at your documents before the interview, that was referred to more as a legitimate moral claim.
 In fact, you cannot at all rely on the other side a) having read your documents completely, b) having understood them correctly and c) being prepared for the interview with you on this basis.
 Apart from this, many managers don’t even know what the appropriate questions for their decision-making should be.
 As a result, the individual interviews they conduct tend to take an accidental and therefore often unsatisfactory course.

 This, of course, only describes two extremes.
 Real situations usually fall somewhere in the grey area in between, although unfortunately rather on its lower end.
 How it will turn out to be in your specific case, you will only find out during the interview.
 Therefore, it is important that you are always able to actively influence the course of the conversation and not leave it up to chance.
 You do this by ensuring that the interview goals relevant to both sides are achieved by the end of the interview, which means that you have to address these topics yourself if necessary.
 By the way, they are the same as for your cover letter, but of course, the interview is about a detailed discussion of them.
-Unlike your CV, which is primarily intended to pique the curiosity of the reader, this is now about clarifying all open questions concerning your suitability with a positive outcome.
+Unlike your CV / résumé, which is primarily intended to pique the curiosity of the reader, this is now about clarifying all open questions concerning your suitability with a positive outcome.
 Pay particular attention to this if the other side does not, because anything that is still unclear after the interview is usually little in your favor.

 - That you are already (somewhat) familiar with the hiring company.

-- That you understand the open position, its respective tasks and especially how to be successful in it.
+- That you understand the open position, its respective tasks, and especially how to be successful in it.

 - Why your career to date provides an excellent basis for this (proof of your competence).